ishant-sahu/atomic-design-system/DEPLOYMENT.md

-# GitHub Pages Deployment Guide
+# Dual Deployment Guide

-This project is configured to automatically deploy your React app to GitHub Pages whenever you push to the main branch.
+This project is configured to deploy your React app to both GitHub Pages and production environments with different configurations.

 ## Setup Instructions